Covid 19 Council Tax Help

 - if we notice households falling into arrears, we will write to them setting out the support available

-- we have postponed all action taken through the magistrate’s courts.
-We want to give residents impacted by COVID 19 the opportunity to contact us and get the support they are entitled to before we restart legal action to recover unpaid tax.
+- we are restarting action taken through the magistrate’s courts if council tax owed is not paid.
+However, we want residents impacted by COVID 19 to contact us and get the support they are entitled to before we have to take legal action to recover unpaid tax.

 However, if your circumstances haven’t changed, it’s really important that you continue to pay.